hindman/optopus/misc/plan.md

 ## CLI grammars

-First start with the normal rules of CLI grammar:
+First start with the normal rules of CLI grammar, as commonly understood:

   - Positional arguments are ordered among each other: